Part of the Dos and don'ts series – how to keep children and young people safe in sport.

-A person in a position of authority, unless they are also an approved person of a child or young person, medical practitioner or health professional, must not communicate directly (one to one) with a child or young person, either electronically or online (including phone calls) without the inclusion of a representative from the club or team or the child or young person’s parent or carer.
+A Person in a Position of Authority MUST NOT communicate directly (one to one) with a child or young person, either electronically or online (including phone calls) without the inclusion of a representative from the club or team and/or the child or young person’s parent or carer.

 Watch the use of electronic devices video